-Discovered in 1911 by Hiram Bingham, a visit to Machu Picchu, the ancient Inca citadel is the highlight of your Peruvian holiday.
+Ride the scenic train through the dramatic Sacred Valley to the town of Aguas Calientes.
+A visit to Machu Picchu, the ancient Inca citadel is the highlight of your Peruvian holiday.
 Often shrouded by mist and surrounded by lush vegetation, the sprawling site is well worth the journey.
 Learn about the Inca history of this magical place and take time to explore the outer areas like Intihuatana, used in ancient time to predict solstices.

 Machu Picchu - Cuzco

 Take the opportunity to return to Machu Picchu at sunrise and perhaps climb Huyana Picchu for a panoramic view of the citadel.
 From Aguas Calientes board the Vistadome train for the scenic journey through the Sacred Valley.
 Poroy station is the gateway to the city of Cuzco, heart of the Inca empire.
 Historic pre-Columbian architecture, ornate baroque churches combined with a modern restaurant scene and lively nightlife make for a memorable stay.

 Wander the cobbled streets and immerse yourself in the history of Cuzco.
 Visit the Plaza de Armas (main square) flanked by the Cathedral with its impressive colonial art, Koricancha Temple, an old Incan palace and main centre for the worship of the sun god, Inti.
 Continue to the Sacsayhuaman Fortress built of enormous stone blocks expertly shaped by the Incas overlooking the city with a spectacular view of the pretty terracotta roofs.